 It leaps so breathlessly from one cliffhanger to the next that the action lacks an emotional foundation.
 The fireballs are great but the story feels confused in its tone and direction.

 The characters are swiftly sketched in.
-Percy (played by likable and reasonably believable Logan Lerman) is a decent sort who's understandably overprotective of his
+Percy (played by likable and reasonably believable Logan Lerman) is a decent sort who's understandably overprotective of his mother (Catherine Keener, all wounded eyes and tender smiles) and ticked at his macho slob stepfather (Joe Pantoliano).

 His best friend Grover (Brandon T. Jackson) is all urban sass and urgent libido; given that he's a satyr — goat from the waist down — it makes sense.
 At a summer camp/renaissance festival where apprentice heroes train, they meet Annabeth (Alexandra Daddario), an up-and-coming Xena, and the trio set off on a transcontinental road trip to find a thunderbolt stolen from Zeus.